 This post is dedicated to answering one question - Why do I feel pressure in my ears and head?
 We will discuss various causes and briefly look into most known roots of pressure in your head and ears.
-We will focus on the notion that everything is connected as something we all should remember on our journey to determine an "actual" cause and treat it with one shot.
+We will focus on the notion that everything is connected as something we all should remember on our journey to determine an "actual" cause.
 This brief yet useful article is written with you in mind - as a non-medical professional - so you can understand the wider picture.
 We hope you will find what you were looking for!

 Do you sometimes feel like the world around you is spinning in a crazy way?
 Perhaps it feels like everything is unbalanced.
 A buildup of pressure in ears and head cavities, called your sinuses, is the main reason this happens.
 This pressure can lead to fainting, a rocking sensation, or more serious effects.
 The worst part is that it happens when you’re sitting or standing still.
 So why does this buildup happen and what can be done to treat the symptoms?